One-Time Train Encounter

 She responded by searching through her purse and giving him her business card.
 He had none to give.
 Albanny and Sinead then shook hands sharing the “warmth” the sun could not yet provide, and parted ways before they got to the airport.
 He would have preferred a hug so much more or walking together.
 Albanny had been careful to tail Sinead for a while at the airport until she checked in at a counter, passed immigration, and sat down by the duty-free shops in the departure lounge.
 Albanny knew they were going to fly the same plane to Toronto.

 On Sinead’s Facebook page Albanny commented, “I have had a wonderful train ride with Prof Sinead Hay and must say she is the loveliest person I have ever met travelling.
 I will attend her plenary lecture and paper presentation at the Visual Realities Conference we are both attending in Toronto.
-I hope she will attend my paper presentation too.”
+Thus, I hope she will attend my paper presentation too.”

 Albanny waited for three minutes with anticipation as Sinead found her Facebook page on her iPad.
 She stood up with a sudden jolt and began looking around the lounge with keen acuity.
 Albanny grinned with sheer happiness, and in a place shielded from Sinead’s view, smugly whispered to himself, “She is looking for me.”
-She sat down and looked out for him for several minutes, then reread the paper she was presenting.
+She sat down and looked out for him for several minutes, then began to reread the paper she was presenting.
 Apart from the announcements and a couple of baby cries, the departure lounge held a polite ambience borne of everyone’s good behaviour and discretion.

 An hour passed like ten minutes in the not-too-busy departure lounge.
 Then an announcement came for passengers travelling with Flight 101 to Chicago.
 It instructed them to go to Boarding Gate 16.
 Albanny’s hour of hiding and Sinead’s hour of expectation was over.
 Their reconnection was inevitable.
 Albanny walked towards Sinead from her front.
 Self-satisfaction and joy sandwiched his beaming face.
 It was the look he wore on his face any time he pranked anyone.
 Love, sex, and friendship, pranking others, always came first for Albanny.